vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 {% endraw %}
 ```

-See also [https://www.home-assistant.io/dashboards/actions/](https://www.home-assistant.io/dashboards/actions/) for all info.
+See also [the Home Assistant action documentation](https://www.home-assistant.io/dashboards/actions/) for the full list.

 ---
 ### Rotations

-You can rotate the icons at any angle.
+You can rotate icons at any angle.

 <img src="images_floorplan/rotations.png" alt="rotations" height="100px">